-Jim Patchell, a four-time Sun Belt Conference Coach of the Year, embarks on his sixth season in 2016-17 directing the Arkansas State University men's & women's cross country and track & field programs.
+Jim Patchell, a seven-time Sun Belt Conference Coach of the Year, is in his ninth season in 2019-20 directing the Arkansas State University men's & women's cross country and track & field programs.

-Since 2014, A-State has earned 13 Sun Belt Conference Indoor/Outdoor postseason awards including most outstanding athlete, most outstanding field athlete and most outstanding freshman.
-In the same span, A-State has had seven individuals qualify for the NCAA Indoor Championships while 37 have qualified for the NCAA Outdoor West Regional with 10 advancing to the NCAA Outdoor Championship.
-Since 2014, A-State is home to a combined 43 individual championships at the Sun Belt Conference Indoor/Outdoor meets.
+During Patchell’s tenure, A-State has established 45 program records in men’s and women’s indoor and outdoor track.
+In that span, the Red Wolves also have 155 top-five marks and 147 additional performances ranked inside the top-10.
+Since 2014, A-State has earned 20 Sun Belt Conference Indoor/Outdoor postseason awards including most outstanding athlete, most outstanding field athlete and most outstanding freshman.
+In that span, A-State has had 13 individuals qualify for the NCAA Indoor Championships while 97 have qualified for the NCAA Outdoor West Regional with 30 advancing to the NCAA Outdoor Championships.

 Responsible for building the track and field program at Campbell into one of the best in the Atlantic Sun Conference, Patchell led the Camels men’s team to at least a third-place finish each of the last five years at the conference outdoor championships.
 He also led the men’s squad to a third-place finish the last three years at the conference’s indoor championships while the women’s team collected fourth place in 2010.